mdn/content/files/en-us/web/progressive_web_apps/guides/offline_and_background_operation/index.md

 While offine operation is probably the most common use for service workers, they also enable a PWA to operate even while the main app is closed.
 This is possible because the service worker is allowed to run while the main app is not running.

 This doesn't mean service workers run all the time: browsers may close service workers when they think it is appropriate.
-For example, if a service worker has been inactive for a while it will be closed.
+For example, if a service worker has been inactive for a while, it will be closed.
 However, the browser will restart the service worker when an event has happened that it needs to take care of.
 This enables a PWA to implement background operations in the following way:

 - in the main app, register a request for the service worker to perform some operation
 - at the appropriate time, the service worker will be restarted if necessary, and an event will fire in the service worker's scope
 - the service worker will perform the operation

-In the next sections we'll discuss a few different features that use this pattern to enable a PWA to work while the main app isn't open.
+In the next sections, we'll discuss a few different features that use this pattern to enable a PWA to work while the main app isn't open.

 ## Background sync